Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Instrumenting our backend Flask application iwth Rollbar for Error Logging
 **Step 7 - Integrate Rollbar for Error Logging**
-- Paste the following into requirements.txt in the backend-folder then run
+- Paste the following into requirements.txt in the backend-folder then run it:
 ```
 blinker
 rollbar
 pip install -r requirements.txt
 ```

-- Then from the rollbar page, we will take the access token and set it as an environment variable(it appears like below):
+- Then from the rollbar page, we will take the access token for our flask application and set it as an environment variable(it appears like below):
 ```
 # access token
 '3d78xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',
 export ROLLBAR_ACCESS_TOKEN="'3d78xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'"
 gp env ROLLBAR_ACCESS_TOKEN="'3d78xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'"
 env | grep ROLLBAR
 ```

-- To instrument our code, we will paste the following from the rollbar page into app.py
+- To instrument our code, we will paste the following from the rollbar page into app.py:
 ```
 import os
 import rollbar